wangjie212/TSSOS/README.md

 You may set solver="Mosek" or solver="COSMO" to specify the SDP solver invoked by TSSOS.
 By default, the solver is Mosek.

 Output:
 basis: monomial basis
 cl: numbers of blocks
 blocksize: sizes of blocks
 blocks: the block structrue
-GramMat: Gram matrices
+GramMat: Gram matrices (You need to set Gram=true)
 Mmatrix: moment matrices
 flag: 0 if global optimality is certified; 1 otherwise

 ## The AC-OPF problem
 See the file runopf.jl as well as modelopf.jl in example.